jonasbn/perl-test-timer/CONTRIBUTING.md

 ## Issues

-File an issue if you think you've found a bug.
-Please describe
+File an issue if you think you've found a [bug](https://en.wikipedia.org/wiki/Software_bug).
+Please describe the following:

 1. What version of the involved component was used
 2. What environment was the component used in (OS, Perl version etc.)